 |Water||Medium: Allow the top two inches of soil to dry between thorough waterings|

-|Temperature||60 and 95 degrees Fahrenheit|
+|Temperature||60 and 85°F|

 |Light||Indirect bright light|

-|Soil||Well-draining soil with pH between 6.1 and 7.3|
+|Soil||Well-draining soil with pH between 6 and 7|

 |Humidity||Between 50 to 70%|

-|Fertilizer||Fertilizer with rich nitrogen, once a month|
+|Fertilizer||Fertilizer with rich nitrogen, once in spring and in summer|

 |Re-pot||Every two to three years|